nishkohli96/eslint-config/README.md

 }
 ```

-To disable one or more rules throughout the file,
+To disable one or more rules throughout the file, add this at the top of your file.
 ```
 /* eslint-disable  @typescript-eslint/no-unused-vars, @typescript-eslint/no-explicit-any */
 ```